 It's not true, but we'll get them next time.

-But the media's done in this particular instance is so beyond the pale.
+What the media has done in this particular instance is so beyond the pale.

-Nancy Pelosi, you know, saying impeachment's not gonna happen.
+Nancy Pelosi, you know, saying impeachment's not going to happen.

-Now, either they're playing the game and they'll say, Well, the evidence was so compelling.
+Now, either they're playing a game and they'll say, oh, the evidence was so compelling.

-But in spite of it, you get then you got Adam Schiff, who's now is under investigation himself for ethics complaints, which I told you would happen.
+But in spite of it, then you got Adam Schipp, who's now under investigation himself for ethics complaints, which I told you would happen.

 I'm dying for him to come on the show.

-You know, and uh then I get to uh hit him with all the misinformation.
+And then I get to hit him with all the misinformation.

-Anyway, that was uh the judge sentenced Manafort five years on the first conspiracy count.
+Anyway, the judge sentenced Manafort five years on the first conspiracy count.

-Thirty months of that would be served concurrently with the last sentence uh in the TS Ellis, the judge in T S Ellis in that case.
+30 months of that would be served concurrently with the last sentence in the judge in T.S.
+Ellis in that case.

-Uh that is the overlap between the two cases, um, which involved obstruction of uh justice.
+That is the overlap between the two cases, which involved obstruction of justice.

-She sentenced him to 13 months, saying that his efforts to influence witnesses had been nipped in the bud, and Judge Jackson tends to be relatively lenient on convicted criminals that appear before her in the five years that ended in 2017.
+She sentenced him to 13 months, saying that his efforts to influence witnesses had been nipped in the bud.

-She handed down an average prison sentence of just 32 months below both the Washington district's 46-month average and the nationwide average of 47 months, according to data from Syracuse University.
+In the five years that ended in 2017, she handed down an average prison sentence of just 32 months below both the Washington District's 46-month average and the nationwide average of 47 months, according to data from Syracuse University.

 I promise we'll get back to the thing later.